blei-lab/publications/README.md

  * YYY_LastNames/tex (LaTeX source files)
  * YYY_LastNames/tex/sty (any LaTeX style files used)

-* If paper includes code, make a separate repo for the code and fork it into the Blei Lab github organization.
+* If the paper includes code, make a separate repo for the code and fork it into the Blei Lab github organization.
 You can make your code citable and get a DOI by following this: https://guides.github.com/activities/citable-code/